emartech/vue-example-app/README.md

 - [ ] `localVue` usage instead of polluting the original `Vue` instance
 - [ ] E2E Tests, eg. Cypress or Testcafe
+- [ ] Vue Router and Vuex integration and testing